iaoing/Silhouette/README.md

 There are two ways to evaluate this artifact, by using [Chameleon Trovi](https://chameleoncloud.readthedocs.io/en/latest/technical/sharing.html) or a local machine.

-## Option A. Chameleon Cloud
+## Option A. Chameleon Cloud (Recommended)

 [Silhouette Artifact at Chameleon Trovi](https://www.chameleoncloud.org/experiment/share/3c807f1d-80db-443c-8d88-c645fa3695e8)

-You can also find a copy of the JupyterLab script at `silhouette_ae.ipynb`
+You can also find a copy of the JupyterLab script at [silhouette_ae.ipynb](https://github.com/iaoing/Silhouette/blob/main/silhouette_ae.ipynb)

-To access Chameleon Cloud resources, you may need an account to log in to Chameleon Cloud.
+To access Chameleon Cloud resources, you may need an account (anonymous to the artifact owner) to log in to Chameleon Cloud.
 You also need to have a project (budget) to allocate resources (e.g., node).

 Chameleon provides [Day Pass](https://chameleoncloud.readthedocs.io/en/latest/technical/daypass.html) to test artifacts.
-However, the day pass requires the application to and approval from the artifact owner (us).
-Also, the resources used for Day Pass are charged from the owner's budget.
-Thus, the day pass is not anonymous.
+However, the day pass requires the application to and approval from the artifact owner (us) so that the day pass is not anonymous.

-As FAST '25 artifact reviewers, you should have the account distributed or the project (budget) assigned by the FAST AE committee.
+As FAST '25 artifact reviewers, you should have the account distributed or the project (budget) assigned by the FAST AE committee to comply with the single-bind policy.
 If you do not have it, please contact the committee.

 ## Option B. Personal Machine

 ### 1. Platform

 If you are using a personal machine (e.g., a virtual machine, a remote node, a local PC), please make sure you have:
-- Ubuntu-22.x
+- Ubuntu-22.x:
     Silhouette works on any Linux systems, but other systems may have different versions of packages, which may different from the setups shown here.
-- Python-3.10.x
+- Python-3.10.x:
     You are free to install Python by `apt` or `pyenv`.
 Since Silhouette relies on `ctypes` and `readline`, please ensure the installed Python version includes these modules.
 Other Python versions are not tested and may not work if some packages/functions are deprecated over time.

 ### 2. Prepare Codebase and VM